 Limited Company Holiday Let Mortgages

-Properties qualifying as Furnished Holiday Lets (FHLs) can access capital gains tax reliefs, claim capital allowances, and offset mortgage interest—unlike traditional buy-to-let setups post-Section 24 reforms.
+Properties qualifying as Furnished Holiday Lets may benefit from different tax treatment compared to standard buy-to-let properties.
+Eligible FHLs can access capital gains tax reliefs, claim capital allowances, and deduct mortgage interest as a business expense.
+This differs from traditional buy-to-let rules following Section 24 changes.

 What Holiday Let Mortgage Brokers Should Know About Lender Criteria

-Some lenders thoroughly review a borrower’s portfolio—including income from other lets or employment.
+Some lenders thoroughly review a borrower’s portfolio, including income from other rental properties or employment.

 While many lenders prefer at least 1–2 years’ letting experience, others focus on income strength, credit history, and using a holiday let management company.